timanshu/motorworld/README.md

 # The application
 The containers are up.
 Application can be accessible at localhost:8070.

+You can find the api-doc for the service at http://localhost:8070/swagger-ui.html

 Just test the instance by doing some requests to application

 1. Get all records: